-Required: The attendance of one course in the modules "(Business) Ethics" or "Theology: Dogmatics" is generally a prerequisite for participation in the seminar
+Required: The attendance of one course in the modules "(Business) Ethics" or seminar literature research

+"Theology: Dogmatics" is generally a prerequisite for participation in the

-Recommended: Required is the willingness to independently participate and conduct literature research
+Recommended: Required is the willingness to independently participate and conduct

-T C T C

 Courses: Hours per week ECTS

-Advanced Seminar: Religion in 2 6
+Advanced Seminar: Religion in 2 6 6

 Contemporary Culture (Religious

 Education II)

 Lecture or seminar: Contemporary 2 6

 theological issues

 One of the two courses must be taken

 ECTS in total: 6

-Form of assessment Essay (about 15 pages) of a seminar presentation Lecturer/Person in charge Prof. Dr. Georg Lämmlin Duration of module 1 semester Offering Fall semester Language German Range of application Mannheim Master in Management
+Form of assessment Essay (about 15 pages) of a seminar presentation

+Lecturer/Person in charge Prof. Dr. Georg Lämmlin

+Duration of module 1 semester

+Offering Fall semester

+Language German

+Range of application Mannheim Master in Management